Possession Orders Suspended Immediately

-This means that neither cases currently in the system, nor any about to go in, can progress to the stage where someone could be evicted.
+This means that neither cases currently in the system, nor any about to go in, can progress to the stage where tenants could be served possession orders.
 This suspension of housing possessions action will initially last for 90 days, but this can be extended if needed.

 The announcement came yesterday evening in the government’s latest ruling about the rental sector and the virus.